- Key facts

 No, the scheme is also open to students whose marks to date average a 2:1 and above.

-Students must be studying one of the following universities: Aberdeen, Abertay, Dundee, Edinburgh, Edinburgh Napier, Glasgow, Glasgow Caledonian, Heriot-Watt, Highlands & Islands, Queen Margaret, Robert Gordon, St Andrews, Stirling, Strathclyde and West of Scotland.
+Students must be studying at one of the following institutions: Aberdeen, Abertay, Dundee, Edinburgh, Edinburgh Napier, Glasgow, Glasgow Caledonian, Glasgow School of Art, Heriot-Watt, Highlands & Islands, Queen Margaret, Robert Gordon, Royal Conservatoire of Scotland, St Andrews, Stirling, Strathclyde and West of Scotland.

 Q. How long is a Vacation Scholarship?